 Spriteborne is the name I chose to put all of my creative work in one place.
 It started in 2012 with bleached shirts and stencil art and has grown to encompass engraved glass, wood work, and original tabletop games made start to finish in one place.

 My first release was Yomi's Gate, a tabletop game I started in 2014 and debuted in March 2015 at SXSW where it was nominated in the Gaming Awards.
-It's a war game with samurai and oni, inspired by Feudal, Chess, Legend of the Five Rings, and others.
+It's a war game with samurai and oni where the board is different every time you play.
+Yomi's Gate is no longer in production, concluding its run with a successful Kickstarter campaign in February 2018.

 While I was at SXSW that year, there was a game jam starting at Philly Dev Night to make, ship, market, and make money on a game with two weeks of development time and four weeks of marketing work.
 It was on my three-day drive home that I came up with the foundation for Breaker Blocks based on the community response to certain aspects of Yomi's Gate.
 I prototyped in the following few days and released to the public later that week and I've been tweaking the rules ever since.
-Breaker Blocks has made appearances at local conventions and Philly Dev Night, was a winner in Indie Arcade Coast to Coast at the Smithsonian American Art Museum, is nominated in the 2016 SXSW Gaming Awards, is part of the opening event for Philly Tech Week 2016, and will be at the Punk Rock Flea Market later in 2016.
+Breaker Blocks has made appearances at local conventions and Philly Dev Night, was a winner in Indie Arcade Coast to Coast at the Smithsonian American Art Museum, was nominated in the 2016 SXSW Gaming Awards, was part of the opening event for Philly Tech Week 2016, and has made multiple appearances at the Punk Rock Flea Market.